palkan/anyway_config/README.md

 end
 ```

-You can access the list of available loader identifeirs as follows:
+You can access the list of available loader identifiers as follows:

 ```ruby
 Anyway.loaders.keys #=> [:yml, :credentials, :env]